 Thus a novel which purportedly shows the oppression of voiceless women under the patriarchal system of traditional polygyny presents the reader with one wife who is the Nigerian equivalent of the Victorian self-made man, who dreams of one day indulging her lesbian inclinations, eyeing young women from the top of her multi-storey mansion.
-It presents the reader with a second wife who is a simple but well-intentioned sex-addict and a third wife who, unlike Lady Macbeth, acts on her vaulting ambition herself and not by proxy.
+It presents the reader with a second wife who is a simple-minded but well-intentioned sex-addict and a third wife who, unlike Lady Macbeth, acts on her vaulting ambition herself and not by proxy.
 In the context of the contemporary Nigeria in which they find themselves, these are all avenues which open up from the space of the polygynous household, and the household is secured only through procreation.
 Paradoxically, furthermore, the wives of this formal polygynous household become informally polyandrous in order to protect the material and emotional well-being it represents despite the occasional prickles of the communal household.
 They also make the completely rational choice to stay in the household even when the opportunity is presented at the end to leave.
 Their decision is not motivated by, nor does it aspire to, any Yoruba cultural ideal or idea of Yoruba identity.
-Another fascinating dimension of The Secret Lives of Baba Segi’s Wives is the fact that it presents the rural model of the polygynous household transposed into the city, which is not the urban monogamised polygyny described by Ama Ata Aidoo’s novel, Changes.
+Another fascinating dimension of The Secret Lives of Baba Segi’s Wives is the fact that it presents the rural model of the polygynous household transposed into the city.
+Thus it does not represent the urban monogamised polygyny described in Ama Ata Aidoo’s novel, Changes.
 The Secret Lives of Baba Segi’s Wives complicates the modern trend seen in Aidoo’s Changes, which presented men appealing to tradition to formalise adulterous relationships with women who then are married and kept in separate homes, jettisoning the ritual, hierarchies, sororities and sharing of responsibilities attendant upon the rural “compound” version of polygyny.
 In The Secret Lives of Baba Segi’s Wives, one is presented with an urban polygyny that shares the relationship and domestic “architecture” of the rural polygyny of Achebe’s “pre-colonial” novels but which meets personal and cultural needs in a postcolonial, modernised, globalised Nigeria.